quantumish/optd-original/docs/src/cost_model_benchmarking.md

 # Cost Model Cardinality Benchmarking

 ## Overview
-You can benchmark the cardinality estimates of optd's cost model against other DBMSs using the optd-perfbench module.
+You can benchmark the cardinality estimates of optd_og's cost model against other DBMSs using the optd_og-perfbench module.

 All aspects of benchmarking (except for setting up comparison DBMSs) are handled automatically.
 This includes loading workload data, building statistics, gathering the true cardinality of workload queries, running explains on workload queries, and aggregating cardinality estimation results.